Vulvar Cancer: Surgery

 Before surgery, tell your healthcare team if you’re taking any medicines.
 This includes

-you’re not taking medicines that could affect the surgery.
-After you’ve talked about
+you’re not taking anything that could affect the surgery or the anesthesia.
+After

-You’ll also meet the anesthesiologist.
-You can ask questions about the anesthesia
+You’ll also meet the anesthesiologist or nurse anesthetist.
+You can ask questions

-and how it will affect you.
-Just before your surgery, an anesthesiologist or a nurse
+about the anesthesia and how it will affect you.
+Just before your surgery, an anesthesiologist

-anesthetist will give you certain medicines so that you fall asleep and don’t feel
+or a nurse anesthetist will give you medicines so that you fall asleep and don’t feel

 What to expect after surgery